HomeReady And Home Possible Income Limits: Do You Qualify For These Loans?

 FHA Loans Vs. HomeReady And Home Possible

 HomeReady and Home Possible loans target the same type of buyers as FHA loans, but they aren’t the same product.
-While the FHA mortgage is backed by the federal government, HomeReady and Home Possible are backed by private lenders Fannie Mae and Freddie Mac.
+While the FHA loan is backed by the federal government, HomeReady and Home Possible are backed by private lenders Fannie Mae and Freddie Mac.

 Since they’re conventional mortgages owned by a private lender, there is more flexibility with down payment requirements and credit history.
+As non-conforming loans, FHA loans work outside of Fannie’s and Freddie’s purchasing standards.

 The HomeReady and Home Possible loans require a 3% down payment that can be funded fully through gifts.
 The FHA loan requires a 3.5% down payment (10% for lower credit scores) that has limitations on using gifted money.
 The HomeReady and Home Possible loans also allow for alternate credit reporting, while the FHA does not.